-Gout is a remarkably painful condition that can permanently damage the cartilage and bones in your joints.
-Based on what we already know about CBD, it’s natural to wonder if CBD can help with gout, and there’s plenty of evidence to examine as we determine the answers to this question.
-In this guide, dive into the details of what causes gout, and determine for yourself whether CBD is a viable treatment for this condition based on the available evidence.
+Gout is a painful condition that can permanently damage your joints.
+Based on what we already know about this cannabinoid, it’s natural to wonder if CBD might help with gout, and there’s plenty of evidence to examine on the subject.
+In this guide, find out what causes gout and decide for yourself whether CBD is a viable treatment for this condition.

 What is gout?

 Gout is an inflammatory condition that causes your joints to swell and become painful.
-This condition is a type of arthritis, and it is most commonly experienced by men.
-In the vast majority of cases, gout begins in the joint at the base of your big toe, but gout can also originate in other toes or even in your finger joints.
+A type of arthritis, gout is most common in men.
+In the vast majority of cases, gout begins in the joint at the base of your big toe, but it can also originate in other toe or even finger joints.

-Your physician may be able to identify aspects of your diet that might be contributing to your gout symptoms, and in some cases, eating the right foods or exercising regularly may make gout go away.
+Your diet might be contributing to your gout symptoms, so eating the right foods or exercising regularly may make gout go away.
 More commonly, however, drugs like non-steroidal anti-inflammatory drugs (NSAIDs) or the gout-specific drug colchicine are prescribed.
 Corticosteroids may also be prescribed to treat gout.

 What causes gout?

-There is an ongoing debate regarding the factors that make you at-risk for gout, but the pathophysiology of gout, or the process by which this condition happens in the body, is well understood.
+The risk factors for gout are still debated, but the pathophysiology of gout, or the process by which this condition happens in the body, is well understood.
 Gout begins with a buildup of uric acid (monosodium urate) crystals in the affected joint.
 These crystals then cause an inflammatory reaction in the joint, leading to pain and swelling.

-When you have high concentrations of uric acid in your blood, this substance is far more likely to build up in your joints.
+When you have high concentrations of uric acid in your blood, this substance builds up in your joints.
 Uric acid is a natural byproduct of the breakdown of purines, which are found in many foods and drinks.
-When you are healthy, your kidneys eliminate excess uric acid in your blood, but diabetes, excess weight, and alcohol abuse can reduce your kidneys’ ability to remove uric acid.
+When you’re healthy, your kidneys eliminate excess uric acid, but diabetes, excess weight, and alcohol abuse can diminish your body’s ability to excrete this substace.

 Having too much uric acid in your blood is called hyperuricemia, and this condition can lead to a variety of diseases in addition to gout.
-If you believe that you have hyperuricemia, it’s possible that you also have underlying kidney issues, so it’s important to seek prompt medical assistance to determine the root cause of your issue.
+If you believe that you have hyperuricemia, seek prompt medical assistance to determine the root cause of your issue.

 Do people use CBD for gout?

-Even mainstream medical doctors have begun evangelizing the benefits of CBD for gout and other arthritic conditions, so it’s highly likely that using CBD for gout will only become more popular over time.
-Regardless of whether science ever conclusively determines that CBD is beneficial for gout, this non-intoxicating cannabinoid is remarkably devoid of side effects, indicating that you have very little to lose by trying CBD if you have gout.
+In recent years, people have started trying CBD for gout instead of conventional solutions.
+Even mainstream medical doctors have begun evangelizing the benefits of CBD for gout and other arthritic conditions, so using CBD for gout will most likely become more popular over time.
+This non-intoxicating cannabinoid is remarkably devoid of side effects, so you have very little to lose by trying CBD if you have gout.

 Does CBD work for gout?